oliverfoster/DOMDiffer/README.md

 1. TreeA & TreeB get flattened into a pile of nodes
 2. Each node from TreeA gets compared to each node from TreeB and given a percentage score of similarity
 3. Pairs are made of the TreeA nodes and TreeB nodes that match
-4. The Pairs are removed from the piles of nodes, starting with 100% matches, then 80%, 60%, 40% and 20% matches
+4. The Pairs are removed from the piles of nodes by their highest match value
 5. Left-over nodes from TreeA are marked for deletion
 6. Left-over nodes from TreeB are marked as additions
 7. New TreeA nodes are made for each addition and linked to the right point in TreeA